c-factory/collections/docs/tree_map/traverse_over_tree_map.md

 Argument|Description
 --------|-----------
 iface|Pointer to a `tree_map_t` interface
-callback|A callback that takes two arguments: first is any pointer, and second is a pair of a map obj|An object that will pass as the first argument
+callback|A callback that takes two arguments: first is any pointer, and second is a [pair](../map/pair.md) that is contained in the map obj|An object that will pass as the first argument

 ## Example